Discover Intellij IDEA for Scala

 An alternative to the Distraction Free Mode may be hiding all tool windows by pressing Ctrl+Shift+F12.
 You can restore the layout to its default by pressing this shortcut once again.

-For more details, refer to Guided Tour around the User Interface, Editor basics, and Working with Tool Windows.
+For more details, refer to User interface, Editor basics, and Tool windows.

 Since in IntelliJ IDEA you can undo refactorings and revert changes from Local History, it makes no sense to ask you to save your changes every time.